A Tour of Historic Felt Mansion; then and now

 When Patty and volunteers commenced the project, they had to muddle through waste deep trash in the parlor room shown above.
 That included abandoned couches and other such items from people using the mansion as a dumping ground.
 Also, left over from the days of cloistered nuns, there were six separate partitioned cubicles.
 It wasn't until they removed the cubicle walls that they realized how large the room was.
 They also discovered marble on the floor, so they speculated a fireplace must have formerly adorned the room.
 The fireplace mantle was later returned by a local man who had purchased it 35 years prior and had stored it in his garage, untouched.

 Today, the parlor features a large flat screen television for viewing old movies of the family enjoying life on the farm, often on horseback.
 The viewing also informs visitors preferring the self-guided tours or guided-tours, alike, about the mansion's history and much more.
-Standing in the parlor during our tour, we enjoyed imagining the gatherings they must have had there at one time or dreamed of having.
+Standing in the parlor during our tour, we enjoyed imagining the gatherings the family must have had there!

 The Guest Bedroom and Bathroom